castle-engine/castle-engine/examples/research_special_rendering_methods/dynamic_ambient_occlusion/README.md

 By default we open the "peach" model from `data/` subdirectory.
 You can pass on command-line URL of a different model to open, like `castle-data:/chinchilla_awakens.x3dv`.

-Navigate by mouse/keys like in view3dscene (see https://castle-engine.io/view3dscene.php).
+Navigate by mouse/keys like in [Castle Model Viewer](https://castle-engine.io/castle-model-viewer).

 Use keys s / S scale shadow more / less (for more/less dramatic effect; the default scale is anyway 2 times larger than what math suggests, to be more dramatic).